htw saar QR-encoded URL

 • be able to design transitions in the context of cross-sector care processes.

-• be able to design addressee-oriented health care through close cooperation of different service providers.
+• be able to design recipient-oriented health care through close cooperation between different service providers.

 • be able to cooperate within formal and informal networks.